NikkaLuna/Database-Management-System/README.md

 As a hired database designer and developer, you are tasked with assisting Nora’s Bagel Bin and Jaunty Coffee Co. in managing their businesses through well-designed databases.
 The assessment is divided into the following key parts:

-Nora’s Bagel Bin Database:

-Design a normalized physical database model for the ordering system.
-Create tables and populate them with sample data.
-Develop SQL queries for testing and reporting.
-Capture and document query results using screenshots.
-Jaunty Coffee Co.
-Database:

-Utilize an existing database design document to create the database.
-Load tables with sample data.
-Implement a view and an index for query optimization.
-Construct SQL queries for reporting purposes.
-Capture and document query results through screenshots.

 ## Authors